The Great Craft Retreat

 Day 2 - Saturday

-Dinner will be a 3 course banquet of the most sumptuous variety!
+Dinner will be a 3 course help your self style banquet of the most sumptuous variety!
 A serious feast!
 Among new friends, afterwards you can take a evening stroll in the countryside to explore the beautiful Hardwick estate, or sit round the fire and relax.

 Day 3 - Sunday